 BONUS: Vagina Dispatches

-Not to be missed!
-This is a four part video series that seeks to improve your genital understanding.
-Covering everything from periods to orgasms, the series explores what we know and what we don’t – and why.
-This piece isn’t specifically concerned with BV, but it is a good overview.
+Not to be missed, this four part video series seeks to improve your general genital understanding.
+While this piece isn’t specifically concerned with BV, it provides a good overview, covering everything from periods to orgasms, the series explores what we know and what we don’t—and why.
 From: The Guardian, 2016.

 - Most people can’t even name all the parts of the Vagina